 - Documentation to demonstrate robust management systems in-place, as well as risk assessment and mitigation, to support responsible mineral sourcing practices

 - Completion of the mass balance calculation.
-Auditees may use different calculation models and work with the auditor to translate their mass balance calculation in the CFSP template.
+Auditees may use different calculation models and work with the auditor to translate their mass balance calculation in the RMAP template.

-The auditee will familiarize themselves with the CFSP LIS and integrated Audit Checklist document, the audit protocol and audit procedure.
+The auditee will familiarize themselves with the RMAP LIS and integrated Audit Checklist document, the audit standard and audit procedure.

-The CFSP Audit Protocols and Procedures define in and out of scope facilities and materials.
+The RMAP Audit Standards and Procedures define in and out of scope facilities and materials.
 The initial audit period typically covers the period from one year to the date the LIS is completed, prior to the on-site audit.
-All 3TG containing materials delivered to the auditee within the audit period are covered in the audit scope, with some exceptions which are outlined in the relevant protocol.
+All 3TG containing materials delivered to the auditee within the audit period are covered in the audit scope, with some exceptions which are outlined in the relevant standard.
 Materials delivered after the end of the audit period will be reviewed during the subsequent audit period.

-The RMI approves audit firms and individual auditors (from the approved firms) to allow them to conduct CFSP audits.
-The auditor approval process is designed to verify that auditors have appropriate experience and expertise, that they have completed the required CFSP training, and that there are no conflicts of interest when undertaking CFSP audits.
+The RMI approves audit firms and individual auditors (from the approved firms) to allow them to conduct RMAP audits.
+The auditor approval process is designed to verify that auditors have appropriate experience and expertise, that they have completed the required RMAP training, and that there are no conflicts of interest when undertaking RMAP audits.
 The approval process follows the relevant requirements outlined in ISO 17011, the international standard for accrediting certification/assessment bodies.
 Please review the Audit Firm and Auditor Approval Process for detailed information on RMI requirements.

 The time onsite is determined by a number of factors including the size of facility, SOR preparedness and availability of documentation requested and number of issues identified.
 On average most auditors are onsite for 1-3 days.

-At the conclusion of the onsite CFSP audit, the auditor will create an audit summary report and deliver it to the smelter or refiner (SOR) and the CFSP ARC.
-The ARC reviews the report and the auditor's testimony to the ARC.
-Together, the auditor and the ARC review the auditor’s work to agree on the compliance determination for the SOR.
+At the conclusion of the onsite RMAP audit, the auditor will create an audit summary report and deliver it to the smelter or refiner (SOR) and the RMAP IRC.
+The IRC reviews the report and the auditor's testimony to the IRC.
+Together, the auditor and the IRC review the auditor’s work to agree on the conformance determination for the SOR.

-The ARC's audit review process consists of the following steps:
+The IRC's audit review process consists of the following steps:

-- The CFSP Audit Manager (APM) distributes the completed audit report and line item summary (LIS) to ARC members for pre-reading
+- The RMAP Audit Manager (APM) distributes the completed audit report and line item summary (LIS) to IRC members for pre-reading

-- ARC members vote on the auditor’s recommendation of the SOR compliance and make a final determination of compliance to the CFSP protocol
+- IRC members vote on the auditor’s recommendation of the SOR conformance and make a final determination of conformance to the RMAP standard

-- If the SOR is found to be compliant with the CFSP protocol, the APM sends a compliance letter and the company will be added to the publically available compliant list.
+- If the SOR is found to be conformant with the RMAP standard, the APM sends a conformance letter and the company will be added to the publically available conformant list.

-- If the SOR is found not to be compliant with the CFSP protocol, the APM sends a non-compliance letter.
+- If the SOR is found not to be conformant with the RMAP standard, the APM sends a non-conformance letter.
 This letter includes findings and if relevant, possible solutions or corrective actions (see post-audit activities).

-Post-audit activities are required for those SORs that have not demonstrated effective compliance to the audit protocol.
-In this situation, the SORs are required to complete corrective actions to be eligible for compliance to the CFSP protocol.
+Post-audit activities are required for those SORs that have not demonstrated effective conformance to the audit standard.
+In this situation, the SORs are required to complete corrective actions to be eligible for conformance to the RMAP standard.

 The post-audit activities may require a desk-top or in-person review to confirm that corrective actions have been implemented.
 Additional auditor charges may be incurred during post-audit activities.

-If the auditor determines the gaps are satisfactorily addressed, the ARC will again vote to confirm the auditor’s recommendation and if applicable, the APM will issue the compliance letter.
+If the auditor determines the gaps are satisfactorily addressed, the ARC will again vote to confirm the auditor’s recommendation and if applicable, the APM will issue the conformance letter.

-All post-audit activities must be completed within 90 calendar days from the date of issuance of the non-compliance letter.
+All post-audit activities must be completed within 90 calendar days from the date of issuance of the non-conformance letter.

-If the auditor and ARC determine the SOR has not fully demonstrated compliance to the CFSP protocol, the auditor and ARC will identify items where compliance was not properly demonstrated (gaps) and the non-compliance letter that will include a brief explanation of additional information needed to determine compliance.
-All findings of non-compliance during the audit will be noted in the non-compliance letter issued to the SOR.
-If the ARC determines the SOR is not compliant to the CFSP protocol:
+If the auditor and ARC determine the SOR has not fully demonstrated conformance to the RMAP standard, the auditor and ARC will identify items where conformance was not properly demonstrated (gaps) and the non-conformance letter that will include a brief explanation of additional information needed to determine conformance.
+All findings of non-conformance during the audit will be noted in the non-conformance letter issued to the SOR.
+If the ARC determines the SOR is not conformant to the RMAP standard:

-- The SOR must provide the necessary supplemental information (in accordance with the non-compliance letter) to the auditor within 60 calendar days of issuance of the non-compliance letter as a means to address the identified gap(s).
+- The SOR must provide the necessary supplemental information (in accordance with the non-conformance letter) to the auditor within 60 calendar days of issuance of the non-conformance letter as a means to address the identified gap(s).

 - The remaining 30 calendar days of the 90-day gap closure timeline is allocated for the auditor to review and validate the provided supplemental information and subsequent review by the ARC.
 If necessary, an auditor may be required to complete an additional onsite visit (at the smelter’s/refiner’s expense) to review the supplemental information and resolve the identified gaps.

-- If the gaps are resolved and the SOR subsequently meets the requirements of the CFSP protocol per the recommendation of the auditor and determination by the ARC, a Compliance Letter is issued to the SOR.
+- If the gaps are resolved and the SOR subsequently meets the requirements of the RMAP standard per the recommendation of the auditor and determination by the ARC, a conformance Letter is issued to the SOR.

-- If the SOR that has a repeat non-compliance issue identified, or was unable to complete closure on open items within the 90-day post-audit mitigation period, the SOR will be deemed as non-compliant and will be exempted from participating in the CFSP for a period of six months.
+- If the SOR that has a repeat non-conformance issue identified, or was unable to complete closure on open items within the 90-day post-audit mitigation period, the SOR will be deemed as non-conformant and will be exempted from participating in the RMAP for a period of six months.
 A SOR may request an audit at the conclusion of the six-month exemption period.

-- If at the end of the 90-day post-audit time period the ARC concludes the SOR remains non-compliant to the CFSP protocol but the SOR does not agree with that conclusion, the SOR may challenge the non-compliance conclusion by filing a written appeal to the RMI.
-The RMI’s Appeals and Complaints Procedure can be found here: conflict-free-smelter-program/cfsp-audit-firm-and-auditor-approval/
+- If at the end of the 90-day post-audit time period the ARC concludes the SOR remains non-conformant to the RMAP standard but the SOR does not agree with that conclusion, the SOR may challenge the non-conformance conclusion by filing a written appeal to the RMI.
+The RMI’s Appeals and Complaints Procedure can be found here: responsible-minerals-assurance-process/rmap-audit-firm-and-auditor-approval/

-In cases where smelters have challenges meeting the compliance requirements of the CFSP protocol, CFSP respects the principles of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+In cases where smelters have challenges meeting the conformance requirements of the RMAP standard, RMAP respects the principles of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 The Guidance states:

 Devise and adopt a risk management plan.
 Devise a strategy for risk management by either i) continuing trade throughout the course of measureable risk mitigation efforts; ii) temporarily suspending trade while pursuing ongoing measurable risk mitigation; or iii) disengaging with a supplier after failed attempts at mitigation or where a company deems risk mitigation not feasible or not acceptable.

-In line with this, the CFSP orients its corrective action plan process towards options (i) and (ii) by instituting measures that will encourage smelters to reach compliance.
+In line with this, the RMAP orients its corrective action plan process towards options (i) and (ii) by instituting measures that will encourage smelters to reach conformance.
 The OECD Guidance encourages development of indicators and transparency to measure improvement, so that downstream companies may identify which of the mitigation steps is the best approach for them.